-\begin{lemma} The inclusion $\Riem_{\std}^{+}(W')_{g'}(l)\subset \Riem_{\std(\rho)}^{+}(W', S_{+}^{q+1})_{g'}(l)$ is a weak homotopy equivalence. \end{lemma} \begin{proof} It is easy to see that the sequence of inclusions
+\begin{lemma} The inclusion: is a weak homotopy equivalence. \end{lemma} \begin{proof} It is easy to see that the sequence of inclusions:

-is true.
-It is a simple application of Proposition \ref{stepprop} to show that the first of these inclusions is a weak homotopy equivalence.
-Finally, as the restriction of the isotopy described above on a cylinder of torpedo metrics is precisely the isotopy used to define step metrics, the space $\Riem_{\step\std(l)}^{+}(W')_{g'}$ is invariant under the above isotopy. \end{proof}
+is valid.
+It is a simple application of Lemma \ref{stepprop} to show that the first of these inclusions is a weak homotopy equivalence.
+Finally, as the restriction of the isotopy described above on a cylinder of torpedo metrics is precisely the isotopy used to define step metrics, the space $\Riem_{\step\std}^{+}(W', \p W')_{g'}(-)$ is invariant under the above isotopy. \end{proof}

-Combining Lemmas \ref{right1} and \ref{right2} gives us that the vertical map on the right side of diagram (\ref{bdydiag}) is a weak homotopy equivalence, thus completing the proof of Theorem A, in the non-empty case.
+Combining Lemmas \ref{right1} and \ref{right2} with the observation made concerning diagram \ref{genEstd} gives us that the vertical map on the right side of diagram (\ref{bdydiag}) is a weak homotopy equivalence.
+This completes the proof of Theorem A, in the non-empty case.

-Finally, we consider the possibility that $\Riem^{+}(W)_{g}=\emptyset$.
-Assume that $\Riem^{+}(W')_{g'}\neq\emptyset$ and let $W''=W'\cup T_{\phi}^{-1} $ be the manifold obtained by attaching the ``upside-down" version of the trace of $\phi$, denoted $T_{\phi}^{-1}$ onto $W'$ in the obvious way.
+Finally, we consider the possibility that $\Riem^{+}(W, \p W)_{g}=\emptyset$.
+Assume that $\Riem^{+}(W', \p W')_{g'}\neq\emptyset$ and let $W''=W'\cup T_{\phi}^{-1} $ be the manifold obtained by attaching the ``upside-down" version of the trace of $\phi$, denoted $T_{\phi}^{-1}$ onto $W'$ in the obvious way.
 This upside-down trace also admits a Gromov-Lawson trace metric, $\bar{g}^{-1}$, between $g'$ and some psc-metric $g''$ on $X$.
-Thus, for some metric $h\in \Riem^{+}(W')_{g'}$ we have a psc-metric $h\cup\bar{g}^{-1}\in \Riem^{+}(W'')_{g''}$.
+Thus, for some metric $h\in \Riem^{+}(W', \p W')_{g'}$ we have a psc-metric $h\cup\bar{g}^{-1}\in \Riem^{+}(W'')_{g''}$.
 By performing surgeries on the interior of $T_{\phi}\cup T_{\phi}^{-1}$ we may make this region cylindrical and so turn $W''$ back into $W$.
 Importantly, the fact that $p,q \geq 2$ means that such surgeries are in codimension at least three.
-Hence we may apply the original Gromov-Lawson construction, away from the boundary, to obtain from $h\cup\bar{g}^{-1}$, an element of $\Riem^{+}(W)_{g''}$.
+Hence we may apply the original Gromov-Lawson construction, away from the boundary, to obtain from $h\cup\bar{g}^{-1}$, an element of $\Riem^{+}(W, \p W)_{g''}$.
 It follows from Theorem 0.4 of section 3.2 in \cite{Walsh1}, that the metrics $g$ and $g''$ are isotopic.
-Thus, by Lemma \ref{quasihomo}, the space $\Riem^{+}(W)_{g}\neq \emptyset$ and so we have that $\Riem^{+}(W)_{g}\neq\emptyset$ if and only if $\Riem^{+}(W')_{g'}\neq \emptyset$.
+Thus, by Lemma \ref{quasihomo}, the space $\Riem^{+}(W, \p W)_{g}\neq \emptyset$ and so we have that $\Riem^{+}(W, \p W)_{g}\neq\emptyset$ if and only if $\Riem^{+}(W', \p W')_{g'}\neq \emptyset$.
 This completes the proof of Theorem A.